Cervical Cancer Screening

 • People living with renal failure and require dialysis

-Please follow the HPV Testing Cervical Screening Pathway (Provided in the 2023 clinical practice guidelines) for recommendation on patient follow-up.
+Please follow the HPV Testing Cervical Screening Pathway (Provided in the 2023 clinical practice guidelines) for recommendations on patient follow-up.

 Laboratories send results of cervical cytology and reminders for overdue follow-ups to primary care providers.